attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_ruby/README.md

 Prerequisites
 ----

-Make sure that the following prerequisites are installed (minimum version in parenthesis)
+Make sure that the following prerequisites are installed:

  - On OS X, the XCode development tools must be installed
  - Ruby, installed as described in the [Ruby Server Environment Setup](#!/guide/server_ruby_env)